danguzzo/CircularEEE_SDModel/README.md

 The model has been extensively tested using data for the Flat Panel Television (UNU 408) in the Netherlands (NL).
 The dataset assembled is available in the /datasets/ folder in the data_NL408.xlsx file.

-**Calibrating the model**
+**Data gathering**

-In order to calibrate the model for further use, one may choose a specific country and EEE.
+First, one may choose a specific country and EEE.
 He/she may obtain the values for the variables mentioned on the 'Data preparation' table for the specified range.
-Sources are mentioned for the specific case.
+Sources are mentioned for the specific case of Flat Panel Television in the Netherlands.
 For other countries and EEE types, further research may be needed.

 Class|Variable|Range|Source
 -----|--------|-----|------